 - This Agreement sets out the terms upon which the Company has agreed to grant the Client a right to access and use the Software.
 This Agreement is binding on any use of the Software and applies to the Client from the time that the Company provides the Client with an account to access and use the Software (“Account”).

 - placing an order by email; or

 - making part or full payment for the Software, set out on our Site or our Quote.

 - By accessing and using the Software, you acknowledge that you have read, understood, and accepted this Agreement and you have the authority to act on behalf of any person or entity for whom you are using the Software, and you are deemed to have agreed to this Agreement on behalf of any entity for whom you use the Software.

 - The Company reserves the right to make changes to this Agreement at any time, effective upon the posting of modified Terms and Conditions.
 The Company will make every effort to communicate these changes to the Client via email.
 It is the Client’s obligation to ensure that the Client has read, understood and agree to the most recent Terms and Conditions available on our Site.

-- The Software is an awards management system.
+- The Software is a submission and evaluation management system.